andyatkinson/andyatkinson.github.io/_posts/2022-10-07-pgsqlphriday-2-truths-lie.md

 ## Linking SQL Queries to Application Code

-In our Ruby on Rails application, we've configured the Marginalia gem [^7] (pre Rails 7) to add annotations as comments to all SQL queries.
+In our Ruby on Rails application, we've configured the Marginalia gem [^7] (pre-Rails 7) to add annotations as comments to all SQL queries.

 Whether the query is coming from a Controller action (an MVC [^5] controller) or a background job like Sidekiq [^6], we can see where the query came from.